Butler: The modern butler

 Higman additionally argues that the inequality/equality levels of societies are a major determinant of the nature of the domestic servant/employer relationship.
 As the 21st century approached, many butlers began carrying out an increasing number of duties formerly reserved for more junior household servants.
 Butlers today may be called upon to do whatever household and personal duties their employers deem fitting, in the goal of freeing their employers to carry out their own personal and professional affairs.
 Professional butler and author Steven M. Ferry states that the image of tray-wielding butlers who specialise in serving tables and decanting wine is now anachronistic, and that employers may well be more interested in a butler who is capable of managing a full array of household affairs‒from providing the traditional dinner service, to acting as valet, to managing high-tech systems and multiple homes with complexes of staff.
 While in truly grand houses the modern butler may still function exclusively as a top-ranked household affairs manager, in lesser homes, such as those of dual-income middle-class professionals, they perform a full array of household and personal assistant duties, including mundane housekeeping.
 Butlers today may also be situated within corporate settings, embassies, cruise ships, yachts, or within their own small "Rent-a-Butler" business or similar agency.

 Along with these changes of scope and context, butlering attire has changed.
 Whereas butlers have traditionally worn a special uniform that separated them from junior servants, and although this is still often the case, butlers today may wear more casual clothing geared for climate, while exchanging it for formal business attire only upon special service occasions.
 There are cultural distinctions, as well.
 In the United States, butlers may frequently don a polo shirt and slacks, while in Bali they typically wear sarongs.

 In 2007, the number of butlers in Britain had risen to an estimated 5,000.
 That number rose to 10,000 by 2014, consistent with increased worldwide demand.

+While private house stewards are rare in Korea today, they are still found in cases where descendants of Yangban (traditional noble) families have become prominent political dynasties.
+For instance, eleven stewards were attached to the residence of former First Lady Kim Ok-suk.